git-pull/website/code/python/structure.rst

 Structure of Python Projects
 ============================

-Want to help in a git-pull project?
-They follow a common layout, this guide is to help you make sense of things!
+Want to contribute to a git-pull project?
+They follow a common layout.
+This guide can help you make sense of things!

 tmuxp, libtmux, cihai, libvcs, vcspull, and others follow common patterns in their layout.